 - Is there an age limit for a Work and Holiday visa?

-- What will I need to provide in my application and where should I send it?
+- What will I need to provide in my application?

 - Where can I find more information on Australia’s Work and Holiday visa?

-- Will Australians be able to apply for a Work and Holiday visa to Singapore?
+- Can Australians apply for a Work and Holiday visa to Singapore?

 - How can I show that I meet the functional English requirements?